In case you missed it ...

 There are actually a number of separate questions within that assertion:

 (1) Do we need oil and gas (hydrocarbons) to make synthetic fertilisers?
 The answer to this is currently (mostly) yes, but low carbon alternatives are emerging fast.

 (2) Do we need to use so much synthetic fertilisers?
 The answer to this is no - we’re incredibly inefficient in our use of fertilisers in some areas, and we’re using far more than we need.

 (3) How do we feed the World population? (how much food do we need?)
 To answer this we need to think about the entire food system, not just farm production.
 We can do much more with less inputs.

 to a friend, colleague or client

-If this was forwarded to you, click the button below and sign up for free to get this email, 'What caught our eye' and the 'Sunday Brunch' in your inbox every week.
+If this was forwarded to you, click the button below and sign up for free to get 'Bridging the gap', 'What caught our eye' and the 'Sunday Brunch' in your inbox every week.

 Please read: important legal stuff.